Grigory Yaroslavtsev

 Grigory Yaroslavtsev is a Russian-American computer scientist.
-He is an assistant professor of computer science at George Mason University.
+He was an assistant professor of computer science at George Mason University and a visiting faculty at Stanford University.
 Previously he was an assistant professor of computer science at Indiana University and the founding director of the Center for Algorithms and Machine Learning (CAML) at Indiana University.
+Yaroslavtsev is best known for his work on representation learning and optimization in AI, massively parallel computing and algorithms for big data, clustering analysis including correlation clustering, and privacy in network analysis and targeted search.